-Awards may be granted under the 2021 Plan as incentive and non-statutory stock options, restricted stock awards, restricted stock units or any combination thereof, The maximum number of shares of Company common stock that may be delivered to participants under the 2021 Plan is equal to 500,000 shares of Company common stock (the "Share Limit").
-Shares of Company common stock subject to the Share Limit may be issued pursuant to grants of stock options, restricted stock awards or restricted stock units, provided, however that the Share Limit is reduced, on a one-for-one basis, for each share of common stock subject to a stock option grant, and on a two and one-half-for-one basis for each share of common stock issued pursuant to restricted stock awards or restricted stock unit awards.
-If any award granted under the 2021 Plan expires, terminates, is canceled or is forfeited without being settled or exercised or is settled without the issuance of shares of common stock, shares of Company common stock subject to such award will be made available for future grant under the 2021 Plan.
-If any shares are surrendered or tendered to pay the exercise price of a stock option, such shares will not again be available for grant under the 2021 Plan.
-In addition, shares of common stock withheld in payment for purposes of satisfying tax withholding obligations with respect to an award do not become available for re-issuance under the 2021 Plan.
-Employees and directors of the Company or its subsidiaries are eligible to receive awards under the 2021 Equity Incentive Plan, except that non-employees may not be granted incentive stock options.
+Awards could be granted under the 2021 Plan as incentive and non-statutory stock options, restricted stock awards, restricted stock units or any combination thereof.
+The maximum number of shares of Company common stock that could be delivered to participants under the 2021 Plan was equal to 500,000 shares of Company common stock (the "Share Limit").
+Shares of Company common stock subject to the Share Limit could be issued pursuant to grants of stock options, restricted stock awards or restricted stock units, provided, however that the Share Limit was reduced, on a one-for-one basis, for each share of common stock subject to a stock option grant, and on a two and one-half-for-one basis for each share of common stock issued pursuant to restricted stock awards or restricted stock unit awards.
+If any award granted under the 2021 Plan expired, terminated, was canceled or was forfeited without being settled or exercised or was settled without the issuance of shares of common stock, shares of Company common stock subject to such award was made available for future grant under the 2021 Plan.
+If any shares were surrendered or tendered to pay the exercise price of a stock option, such shares were not again be available for grant under the 2021 Plan.
+In addition, shares of common stock withheld in payment for purposes of satisfying tax withholding obligations with respect to an award did not become available for re-issuance under the 2021 Plan.
+Employees and directors of the Company or its subsidiaries were eligible to receive awards under the 2021 Equity Incentive Plan, except that non-employees could not be granted incentive stock options.